 Share planting updates and photos with the community.

-In consultation with Local and State Governments, establish a reporting system to expedite cleaning and repair of roads.
+In consultation with Local and State Governments, establish a reporting system to expedite cleaning and repair of roads as part of our air quality initiatives.

 Year 1:

-Coordinated regular street sweeping to reduce mud tracking and improve amenity.
+Coordinated regular street sweeping to reduce mud tracking and improve amenity, contributing to our circular economy goals.

 Year 2:

-Encourage more local businesses to collaborate in street cleaning.
+Encourage more local businesses, including the Brooklyn Recycling Group, to collaborate in street cleaning.

 Advocate for road and drainage improvements with local and state government.

-Review and update staff training to address dust health impacts and control measure
+Review and update staff training as part of our air quality initiatives to address dust health impacts and control measures.

 Year 1:

-Delivered training for all staff on dust health impacts and mitigation techniques.
+Delivered training for all staff on dust health impacts and mitigation techniques, aligning with the Brooklyn Recycling Group's commitment to the circular economy.

 Year 2:

-Provide refresher training to maintain awareness and best practice.
+Provide refresher training to maintain awareness and best practices, ensuring ongoing compliance with air quality initiatives.

-Appoint a Community Liaison Officer to lead and facilitate BEP community engagement.
+Appoint a Community Liaison Officer to lead and facilitate the BEP community engagement, focusing on important air quality initiatives.

 Year 1:

-Established a CLO role to support communication, engagement, and community participation.
+Established a CLO role to support communication, engagement, and community participation, particularly with the Brooklyn Recycling Group to enhance awareness of circular economy practices.

 Year 2:

-Develop and implement a Community Engagement Program on Circular Economy.
+Develop and implement a Community Engagement Program focused on the circular economy.

 Year 1:

-Promoted recycling and resource recovery through community newsletters, site tours, and local collaborations.
+Promoted recycling and resource recovery through community newsletters, site tours, and local collaborations, while also supporting air quality initiatives within the community.

 Year 2:

-Produce a brochure and video showcasing the work of BRG members.
+Produce a brochure and video showcasing the work of Brooklyn Recycling Group (BRG) members.

 Share regular CLO updates via the BRG website.

-Implement a third-party audit program to independently assess BEP Group Actions and individual site practices.
+Implement a third-party audit program to independently assess BEP Group Actions and individual site practices, aligning with our air quality initiatives and commitment to the circular economy.

 Year 1:

-Developed and completed an annual third-party audit program.
+Developed and completed an annual third-party audit program for the Brooklyn Recycling Group.

 Year 2: